Tickets for the Van Gogh Museum in Amsterdam must be bought online in advance — tickets are no longer sold at the museum itself.

 The Van Gogh Museum in Amsterdam has the largest collection worldwide of artworks and letters by the Dutch painter Vincent van Gogh.
 This art gallery claims to be the most-visited museum in the Netherlands and is clearly a must-see site for many visitors to Holland.
 Queues used to be the norm but tickets are now only sold online and with specific entry times.
 Buy time-slot reservation tickets online before arriving at the museum.
 Even visitors qualifying for free (e.g. museum card, iAmsterdam card, and children) or discount tickets must get timed tickets in advance too.
 Tickets are no longer sold directly at the Van Gogh Museum itself.

-Van Gogh Museum Opening Hours 2023: The Van Gogh Museum in Amsterdam is usually open daily from 09:00 to 18:00 but usually closes at 17:00 in most of November to February.
-Opening hours are longer in the high season and during school holidays.
-Although the number of tickets sold is limited, early morning remains the best time to visit this museum.
+Van Gogh Museum Opening Hours 2024: The Pokemon Exhibition is drawing huge crowds with families snapping up all available timeslots quickly — all tickets from 28 December 2023 to 7 January 2024 were sold out by mid-December.
+Buy tickets as early as possible as many days, and especially weekends, sell out.
+The Van Gogh Museum in Amsterdam is usually open daily from 09:00 to 17:00 or 18:00.
+From late March 2024 the museum is open until 21:00 on most Fridays.
+Although the number of tickets sold is limited, it does get busy in the middle of the day — early morning remains the best time to visit this museum.
 (Small savings on combination tickets with the Rijksmuseum and canal boat cruises are usually available.)
 Special exhibitions are always included in the regular museum ticket price.
-Children are admitted free while students pay half price on most weekdays.
+Children are admitted free (but need time-slot reservations — free when buying adult tickets) while students pay half price on most weekdays.

 The Van Gogh Museum in Amsterdam